 When talking about lifting individuals out of poverty through employment we must take into account those who have criminal backgrounds.
-In fact ex-offenders make up a growing percentage of the population, and many criminology studies show a correlation between poverty and the prison-industrial complex.
+In fact, justice-involved individuals make up a growing percentage of the population and many criminology studies show a correlation between poverty and the prison-industrial complex.

-It is not surprising that ex-offenders are many times the hardest individuals to place into jobs.
-Most companies are hesitant to give individuals with criminal backgrounds a second chance, and many ex offenders see the task of re-entering society as a daunting one.
+It is not surprising that those with criminal backgrounds are often the hardest individuals to place into jobs.
+Most companies are hesitant to give such individuals a second chance, and many justice-involved individuals see the task of re-entering society as a daunting one.
 Thus it should be no surprise that national recidivism rates hovers around 67%.
 That is to say that 67% of ex-offenders will return to the prison system after finishing their sentence.
 In the city of Baltimore that rate is lower, at 40.5%, but still astronomical when taken into account the cost of housing these individuals in prison, and the emotional and cultural effects recidivism has on families and communities.

 The Baltimore Ex-Offender Re-Entry Employment (BERE) Program addresses this issue by focusing specifically on placing ex-offenders into long-lasting and meaningful employment.
 We believe that work brings purpose and pride, something important for ex-offenders, and the results support this manner of thinking.
 The recidivism rate amongst BERE participants who complete our program and are placed into employment is 20%, a rate that is less than half of the city of Baltimore’s average, and less than a third of the national average.